musikele/musikele.github.io/_posts/2017-10-11-mining-cryptocurrencies-on-your-visitors-browser-with-coinhive.md

 First of all, I instantiate a new miner with `new CoinHive.Anonymous()` function.

-Then I have decided that **I don't want to consume all the processing power of your devices**; so at max I will use 4 threads.
-(On my Dell XPS it started by default with 8 threads and the fan was pretty loud).
+Then I have decided that **I don't want to consume all the processing power of your devices**; so I'll use half of your threading capacity.

 **After 5 seconds the miner starts**.
 This is done to not block the browser during page loading.